Phase transitions and equilibrium measures in random matrix models: A polynomial external field

 \begin{example} The simplest case to consider is when $A(x)=(x-a_1)(x-a_2)$, so that $S_t$ consists of a single interval $[a_1,a_2]$.
 In this situation, $h_0(x)=-1$, $h_1(x)=x-(a_1+a_2)/2$, and under assumptions that $A$ and $B$ have disjoint zeros we obtain from \eqref{odeBis} that for $ j=1, 2$,

 This can be rewritten as a system of PDE,

-which is a rescaled form of the continuum limit of the Toda lattice (see \cite{MR1877482}).
-This set of equations for the endpoints of $S_t$ in the one-cut case was derived previously in \cite{MR2350906, MR2262808}.
+which is a rescaled form of the continuum limit of the Toda lattice in Riemann invariant form (see \cite[Chapter 2]{Deift98}).
+This set of equations for the endpoints of $S_t$ in the one-cut case appears also in \cite{MR2350906}, \cite{MR2262808}, \cite{MR1877482}.

 In an analogous fashion,

 which yields the following differential relations:

 Again, these can be rewritten as dynamical systems,